aerogear/graphback/docs/database-schema-migrations.md

   - `scalarMap`: Custom scalar mapping.
 Default: `null`.
   - `mapListToJson`: Map scalar lists to JSON column type by default.
   - `debug`: display debugging information and SQL queries.
+  - `removeDirectivesFromSchema`: removes all directives from the GraphQL schema.
   - All other options are not currently supported by Graphback.

 ### Defining your data model